ParallelAgile/CodeBot/codegen-process-guide/low-code/task-oriented-apis.md

 > The code in the screenshot first checks that the user belongs to a specific "shopper" role.
 We've put that in as an example usage; however the same check can be achieved without code, using [RBAC](../security/rbac) configuration.

-This should be written as a self-contained block of code (no "function xyz()" declaration or "()=> {...}" arrow function), as the code will be contained inside an async function.
-Additionally, the code will be wrapped in a `try...catch` block, so one doesn't need to be included.
+The Operation should be written as a self-contained block of code (no "function xyz()" declaration or "()=> {...}" arrow function), as the code will be contained inside an async function.
+Additionally, the code will be wrapped in a `try...catch` block which handles the error response.

+### Input parameters

 Some local variables will be available to the code:

-* the specified Parameters - each param name will, of course, be the parameter name you specify in the model
+* the specified Parameters - each param name will, of course, be the parameter name you specify in the model (albeit converted to `snake_case`)
 * `loggedInUser` - if it's a secure API and the class or endpoint aren't stereotyped as `<<public>>`, this is the User (identity class) that made the API request.
 All the user attributes are available except for their hashed password
 * `directive` - this is a mostly free-form JavaScript object which may have already been populated by a previous Express middleware function.
 You can add to the object to send ad-hoc data in the response.

+### Return type

-Unlike [event handlers](server-event-handlers), the function should always complete by returning a JSON object.
+Unlike [event handlers](server-event-handlers), the function **must always complete by returning a JSON object**.
 This can optionally be in a Promise (in fact it's very likely it will be).

-The JSON object should follow this structure:
+The object you return must follow this structure:

 ```JavaScript
 {